FrontEndNick2022/NFT-preview-card/README.txt

 ### What I learned

+A simplified CSS reset.
-Basic layout on the screen, as well as using em units for padding / margin etc.
+Basic layout on the screen, as well as using rem units for padding / margin etc.

 ## Author